youngestbllnr/AvionSchool/Activities/A3/README.md

-# 📔 Activity #2 : Responsive Chessboard
+# 📔 Activity #2 : Grid / Responsive Chessboard

-* Make a responsive chessboard using flexbox!
+* Make a responsive chessboard using grid!